DevExpress-Examples/how-to-save-a-document-in-the-richedit-control/Readme.md

 # How to: Save a Document in the RichEditControl

-This example illustrates how a document can be saved in the RichEditControl and customize this process.
+This example illustrates how to save a document in the RichEditControl and how to customize this process.

 ![application image](./media/image.png)